PhilipDaniels/dotnetversioning/README.md

 have an environment variable called LOCAL_NUGET_DIR which points to a folder into which to drop the nupkg files.

+You can download in the [Zip File](dnv.zip) a copy of dnv and updeps compiled for .Net framework v2 (which should work on 2 and everything after that).

 # Examples
 ### Example1